 One great place for children is the Museo dei Ragazzi (Children’s Museum) located in the Palazzo Vecchio.
 Set up in 2000, the museum includes two small theatres.
 The first, named ‘Bia and Garcia’s story telling room’ is aimed at children aged 3 upwards.
 The other, with the more grown up name, ‘Renaissance and Civilisation in Florence’ is aimed at anyone from 8 to 88!
 The museum also has a large multimedia room and art studio for it’s visitors to enjoy some painting.
 Children have the chance to make their own fresco, among other things, which they can then take away with them.
-The museum hosts a number of activities and educational workshops with activities ranging from building a model of the Palazzo Vecchio to getting the chance to peer through a replica of Michaelangelo’s binoculars.
+The museum hosts a number of activities and educational workshops too.
+Activities range from building a model of the Palazzo Vecchio to peering through a replica of Michaelangelo’s binoculars.

 Also just outside Florence is Fiesole.
 In the hills above the city, there is plenty to occupy children here, including the Etruscan tombs.
 Believe it or not, their size is actually perfect for little ones who are small enough to climb in and out.
 Whilst you’re here, why not also take the opportunity to bring to life what they have learned about Romans at school.
 You’ll find a Roman amphitheatre here as well as the remains of a Roman temple and baths.

-For those whose children who prefer not to walk, how about taking a tour on one of the ‘hop on, hop off’ buses.
+For those whose children who prefer not to walk, how about taking a tour on one of the ‘hop on, hop off’ Florence buses.
 Free headsets are provided so that you can enjoy a running commentary along the 16km route.
 With 15 stops en route, you can choose where to get on and off.

-Bookings For You are proud to work with Laura, a trained chef with a young daughter of her own.
-She would be delighted to entertain your children for an afternoon or a day, teaching them how to make delicious pizzas, bread or Italian cakes.
-She will also help them to set the table for your return so that you can enjoy afternoon tea or an early evening meal together, sampling what they have created during the day.
+Bookings For You are also proud to work with Laura from Cooking in Florence.
+She’s a trained chef with a daughter of her own.
+She would be delighted to entertain your children for an afternoon or a day.
+She’ll teach them how to make delicious pizzas, bread or Italian cakes.
+She will also help them to set the table for your return so that you can enjoy afternoon tea or an early evening meal together.
+Trust me – there is nothing more enjoyable than sampling what they have created during the day.
 Please ask for more information.